KarrieK/NICAR16/README.md

 To do this we are going to use the command in2csv and then rename it

 $ in2csv nsnextract.xlsx > data.csv

+Now we have some data in a csv format it's time to look at it and figure out what we've got.